mpv-player/mpv/DOCS/man/input.rst

         Always bind a key.
 (The input section that was made active most recently wins if there are ambiguities.)

+    This command can be used to dispatch arbitrary keys to a script or a client API user.
+If the input section defines ``script-binding`` commands, it is also possible to get separate events on key up/down, and relatively detailed information about the key state.
+The special key name ``unmapped`` can be used to match any unmapped key.

 ``overlay-add <id> <x> <y> "<file>" <offset> "<fmt>" <w> <h> <stride>``
     Add an OSD overlay sourced from raw data.
 This might be useful for scripts and applications controlling mpv, and which want to display things on top